 Social Clout: 1,963+ followers, 1,242+ likes

 Bragging Rights: keeping the romance alive from miles apart

-At Long Distances, users in long-distance relationships can find advice and insights into keeping the magic alive and building stronger bonds while separated.
-The author’s focus is real-world tips for making it work and cultivating the relationship.
+Lasting the Distance is a blog started by a couple who were in a long-distance relationship and made their love last across time zones and continents.
+Now they are happily married.
+Couples can find advice and insights into keeping the magic alive and building stronger bonds while separated.
+The blog focus is real-world tips for making it work and building a connection despite physical distance.
 A prep kit is recommended, with the key ingredients being a webcam and love.

 Bragging Rights: we strongly believe LDRs work